Security processes and secure data management

 This is done on each merge to the master branch of the CloudBees SDM front-end repository.
 The SonarQube quality profiles and gates have been tuned for each project to help separate the signal from the noise.

-The CloudBees SDM service is hosted in a Virtual Private Cloud in Amazon Web Services (AWS) resources from one of Amazon’s data centers in the United States, currently in Amazon AWS Zone US-East-1.
+The CloudBees SDM service is hosted in a Virtual Private Cloud in Google Cloud Platform (GCP) from one of Google’s data centers in the United States, currently in us-central1.

 All information and requests are transmitted over HTTPS.
 Data in transit uses Transport Layer Security 1.2 (TLS1.2).
 Data is also encrypted at rest and in transit.
 All data is encrypted in transit between the end-user and the CloudBees SDM; and between third-party systems, such as GitHub and Jira, and CloudBees SDM.